tomerh2001/israeli-banks-actual-budget-importer/README.md

 It initializes the connection to the Actual API, downloads the budget, scrapes bank transactions, imports them, and if enabled, performs reconciliation.
 After processing all tasks in the queue, the application shuts down cleanly.

 ## Development

+### Overview

+The **Israeli Banks Actual Budget Importer** is a Node.js project written in TypeScript designed to:

+- **Scrape transactions** using specialized bank scrapers.
+- **Import transactions** into the Actual budgeting system.
+- **Perform account reconciliation** by computing and importing balance differences.
+- **Facilitate scheduled imports** by managing concurrent scraping tasks with a queue.

+The main logic is found in `src/index.ts`, which initializes the Actual API, triggers the scraping process, imports transactions, and then gracefully shuts down.

 ### Project Structure